Hyperoptic Broadband Review (Updated June 2026)

 Hyperoptic keeps the add-ons fairly minimal and mostly focuses on the connection itself.

-• Static IP Address: You can add a static IP for £5 per month.
-Handy if you run a server at home, want cleaner remote access, or just like having a fixed setup.
+Static IP Address: Residential customers can add a static IP for £5 per month, where agreed.
+It is useful if you run a server at home, want cleaner remote access, or just prefer a fixed network setup.

 The Trade-Offs